 I've finally taken the plunge and am blogging under my own name.
 It's been a long time coming, but I felt like this was the right decision going forward for me and my personal brand.

 Here are my 5 reasons to blog under your own name.

-There are many reasons why I blogged under different blog names, always keeping my real name separate, but I always outgrew the topics or names.
+There are many reasons why I blogged under different blog names.
+Keeping my real name separate, I always outgrew the topics or names.

 In a nutshell, I re-branded because I wanted to:

 3) Not start another blog and then tire of it months later due to content fatigue.

 4) Explore the topics I want to talk about without feeling like I am restricted due to my blog name.

 5) Work with individuals and companies to give them a more human insight into who I am as a person.

 I also chose to do something different and ensure continuity by choosing my name as my domain name.

 According to Mr. T's logic, you're not going to grow tired of your own name, now are you?